ReferEverything: Towards Segmenting Everything We Can Speak of in Videos: Related Work

-\smallsec{Diffusion Models} have become the de-fact standard for generative learning in computer vision~\citep{sohl2015deep,ho2020denoising} and beyond~\citep{chi2023diffusion}.
-Among them, the Denoising Diffusion Probabilistic Model (DDPM)~\citep{ho2020denoising} leverages neural network components to model the denoising process and builds a weighted variational bound for optimization.
+\smallsec{Diffusion models} have emerged as the de facto standard for generative learning in computer vision~\citep{sohl2015deep,ho2020denoising} and beyond~\citep{chi2023diffusion}.
+Among them, the Denoising Diffusion Probabilistic Model (DDPM)~\citep{ho2020denoising} leverages neural network components to model the denoising process.
 Stable Diffusion (SD)~\citep{rombach2022high} shifts the denoising process into the latent space of a pre-trained autoencoder~\citep{kingma2013auto}, allowing for model scaling.
 Expanding from images to videos, diffusion models have seen success in text-to-video (T2V) generation~\citep{wang2023modelscope,chen2023videocrafter1,chen2024videocrafter2,opensora,blattmann2023stable}.
 In addition to the capacity to generate high-fidelity images based on text prompts, the T2V diffusion models implicitly learn the mapping from linguistic descriptions to video regions, providing an opportunity to repurpose them for RVOS.
-Among current T2V methods, ModelScope~\citep{wang2023modelscope} and VideoCrafter~\citep{chen2023videocrafter1,chen2024videocrafter2} stand out for their open-source implementations, forming the backbone of our research.
+Among current T2V methods, ModelScope~\citep{wang2023modelscope} and Wan~\citep{wan2025wan} stand out for their open-source implementations and top performance.

-\smallsec{Visual-language Pre-training for Perception:} in addition to being highly effective in image and video generation, diffusion models have been shown to learn a strong representation of the natural image manifold.
-Several works have demonstrated that these representations can be re-purposed for classical computer vision problems, including semantic segmentation~\citep{xu2023odise,vpd23,zhang2024tale} and pixel-level correspondence~\citep{tang2024emergent}, achieving an impressive degree of generalization.
-Others have shown that image diffusion models learn powerful representations of objects, enabling open-world novel view synthesis~\citep{liu2023zero} and amodal segmentation~\citep{ozguroglu2024pix2gestalt}.
-Most recently, \citet{zhu2024exploring} also leverages pretrained T2V models for RVOS, however, our analysis shows that their approach fails to fully capitalize on the universal visual-language mapping learned in generative pre-training.
+\smallsec{Visual-language pre-training for perception:} in addition to being highly effective in image and video generation, diffusion models have been shown to learn a strong representation of the natural image manifold.
+Several works demonstrated that they can be re-purposed for computer vision problems, including semantic segmentation~\citep{xu2023odise,vpd23,zhang2024tale} and pixel-level correspondence~\citep{tang2024emergent}, achieving an impressive degree of generalization.
+Others have shown that image diffusion models learn powerful object representations, enabling open-world novel view synthesis~\citep{liu2023zero} and amodal segmentation~\citep{ozguroglu2024pix2gestalt}.
+Most recently, \citet{zhu2024exploring} also leverages pre-trained T2V models for RVOS, however, our analysis shows that their approach fails to fully capitalize on the universal visual-language mapping learned in generative pre-training.
 In this work, we explore the application of video diffusion models to RVS, demonstrating how to maintain a high-level generalizability during fine-tuning.